 A preview of Emily’s book is up online, with the introduction and a snippet of the first story, Our Neighbour’s House.
 It comes out on July 15th, and I love it.

-loseranthems asked: Oh man, oh man, hopping on the 'answer questions about the industry' bandwagon :-) My one question is, how is the transition from graduating to finding your way into the industry?
+loseranthems said: Oh man, oh man, hopping on the 'answer questions about the industry' bandwagon :-) My one question is, how is the transition from graduating to finding your way into the industry?
 I've been told connections are a major thing, but for someone who's just out, what happens?
 (Also I love your work and everything you stand for and thank you for Gone Home.
 Really.
 So much. <3)

 Thank you kindly for saying so, not to mention playing the game!
 I really appreciate it, anthems! <3